 Neither the state of Louisiana nor local transit providers have yet set performance targets.
-Therefore, the HTMPO will implement performance measures in conjunction with the performance targets established by the state and local transit providers once said targets are established.
+Therefore, the MPO will implement performance measures in conjunction with the performance targets established by the state and local transit providers once said targets are established.

-The HTMPO's Metropolitan Transportation Plan has begun the shift towards including performance measures.
+The MPO's MTP has begun the shift towards including performance measures.
 While the plan includes no measures per say, the plan is a shift from a simple listing of projects to a strategic plan that includes goals and strategies.
 Eventually, these strategies will be assigned performance measures.

-In anticipation of these measures, for the first time the MPO has inserted the goals established in the 2040 MTP planning process into this UPWP and has attempted to tie each task to at least one specific goal.
+In anticipation of these measures, the MPO has inserted the goals established in the 2040 MTP planning process into this UPWP and has attempted to tie each task to at least one specific goal.
 In the future, performance measures will be set that determines how or if each task is successful in achieving those goals.

-In addition, the HTMPO participates in a region-wide highway safety coalition.
+In addition, the MPO participates in a region-wide highway safety coalition.
 This coalition has adopted a strategic highway safety plan that includes the use of performance measures to measure its success.